|Towards more picturesque speech™

 For example, say Bob and Joan have an agreement where a certain Event of Default applies to Bob only.

 “It will be an Event of Default if Bob forgets to bring his lunch to school one day.”

-And let’s say, for some reason (just go with me here) that Bob and Joan want the same event to apply to Joan in one circumstance only.
+And let’s say, for some reason (just go with me here) that Bob and Joan want the same event to apply to Joan too.
 But only if Joan forgets to bring in her lunch (not Bob’s).
-If you’re the kind of soul — and legal eagles tend to be — who thinks that isn’t so face-slappingly obvious you don’t need to say it, a cheeky mutatis mutandis can help.

 “In circumstance X, the Event of Default will apply to Joan, mutatis mutandis.”

-As ugly as this seems, it is better than “In circumstance X, the Event of Default will apply to Joan, as amended so the provision applies to Joan and her lunch, and not Bob and his lunch.”
+As ugly as this seems in isolation, it is rakishly gorgeous when compared with “In circumstance X, the Event of Default will apply to Joan, as amended so the provision applies to Joan and her lunch, and not Bob and his lunch.”